 Although it is not possible to change the number of the A/B test branches, you may reach that goal by adding another Split to one of the paths.
 As you may see from the screenshot, we first split the flow into two unequal parts, and then add a 50/50 Split.

 That's it!
 We've got three branch-split.
-Applying the same logic, you may reach even more divergency 🚀
+Applying the same logic, you can reach even more divergency 🚀

 Test different delays with A/B testing block